At

 But being engrossed

-by a film doesn’t necessarily mean it was good.
-So I decided
+by a film doesn’t necessarily mean it was good, so I decided

 If most good films